Linear stability of the blowdown Ricci shrinker in 4D: The operator in the Wigner basis and stability for

-\subsection{Stability for $J \geq 4$}
+\subsection{Stability for $J \geq 3$}

-In order to restrict our attention to a small set of tensors, we first show through coarse estimates that all deformations $h\in \mathcal{T}^J_{M'}$ are stable when $J\geq 5$, confirming the intuition that the higher the frequency the more stable the perturbation.
-Then, through a more careful analysis, we similarly prove the stability of the FIK shrinking soliton under deformations $h\in \mathcal{T}^4_{M'}$.

-\begin{remark} Our estimates in the proof below are coarse.
-We will see below that if one is more careful, the argument can be improved to show stability for $J = 4$, albeit with a bit more casework.
-We expect an even finer revision of the argument to work for $J = 3$.
-The main purpose of Theorems \ref{thm:stability for J geq 5} and \ref{thm:stability for J = 4} below is to reduce our study to a finite set of manageable size.

-We will see in Section \ref{sec:further block decomposition}, that linear stability (for any $J$) can be deduced from eigenvalue estimates for matrices whose size never exceeds $4\times 4$.
-The largest eigenvalues among these blocks corresponding to $J \leq 5$ are plotted one by one in Figures \ref{fig:max-eigenvalues-Q} and \ref{fig:max-eigenvalues-P}. \end{remark}
+We now show, through coarse estimates, that all deformations $h\in \mathcal{T}^J_{M'}$ are stable for $J\geq 3$, confirming the intuition that higher-frequency deformations correspond to more stable perturbations.
+This reduces the analysis of linear stability to a small space of deformations with $J \in \{1, 2\}$.
+In Section \ref{sec:further block decomposition}, we will see that linear stability (for any $J$) can be deduced from eigenvalue estimates for matrices whose sizes never exceeds $4\times 4$.
+The largest eigenvalues among these matrix blocks corresponding to $J \leq 5$ are plotted in Figures \ref{fig:max-eigenvalues-Q} and \ref{fig:max-eigenvalues-P}.